 KANTTORIN KONE throttle console is planned to function with IL-2 Sturmovik Great Battles, IL-2 Sturmovik Cliffs Of Dover and DCS World simulator's WWII fighters, jabos and two motor bombers.

 The metal case of the console has manufactured (laser-cutted and bended) industrially and painted in the professional paintshop to dark gray with the metal sheen.

 The Console has two durable and sharp vintage style mechanical GVL levers (throttle and RPM) which have magnetic hall sensors.
 The designer and manufacturer of the metal levers is very respected Ukrainian simulator controllers maker Vitaly Goryansky alias GVL224.
 He is also the designer of the MJ16/GVL224 USB-circuit board which is the "brain" of this console.

 These functions in the plan picture above are only for example how you can map that console in the IL-2 Sturmovik Great Battles simulator.
 All the buttons and switches are separated to the different sub groups so you can handle and find them easy with the VR-glasses too.
 For example all the motors functions are in the console's rear end and the flight functions are in the front end.

-FROM JANUARY 2019: International sales to USA, Canada, Australia and Asia
+Now International sales to European Union Countries, USA, Canada, Australia and Asia.

 3D engineer and expert Pentti "Buffalo" Kurkinen designed a totally new handles to the throttle console.
 First 3D-prints are coming sales on September and all the new throttle consoles are provided with it from now on.
 More information is coming after prototypes are tested.
 Throttle handle contains three extra buttons, all together eight button functions.